 Gratitude is an essential part of any sustainable recovery lifestyle; it’s a muscle that can be flexed until a positive outlook becomes second nature to us.
 It may take some effort, but the payoff is well worth it.
 We become happier, kinder, more present and contented people in the long run.
 Whether you want to learn gratitude in the big book or practice it through exercises, it can only enhance your life.

 If you or a loved one is suffering from a substance addiction, Avenues Recovery is here to offer you hope for the future.
 At our sought-after rehabilitation centers, help is always available.
-Reach out to our skilled treatment specialists to learn about our detox and treatment programs and the next step forward.
+Contact our skilled treatment specialists to learn about our detox and treatment programs and the next step forward.
 Begin your journey home today and find gratitude in recovery!

 Sources